On this page...

 - Dyslexia is typically a diagnosis provided by a private professional with appropriate credentialing.
 Professionals who assess dyslexia and specific learning disabilities have extensive training in assessment as part of a graduate degree in education, reading, speech language pathology, school psychology, psychology or neuropsychology.

-- While educators do not diagnose dyslexia, they are responsible for determining if students need disability-related services such as 504 supports or special education programming.
+- While educators do not diagnose dyslexia, they are responsible for ensuring students get the disability-related services such as 504 supports or special education programming that they may need.

 - Educators may refer families for private dyslexia services/evaluation.
 These supports are at the school’s expense if they are necessary as part of a 504 or a special education disability-related need.